Plumber Salary by State

 • Strong earning potential for self-employed with master license

-• Income less predictable — tied to company performance and local market
+• Income less predictable — tied to company performance

 Union plumber wages by state — top markets